ForgeRock/Idx-Auth-Tree-Node/README.md

 The nodes must be configured to connect to an IdentityX server.
 Contact your Daon representative for connection details.

 ### Configuration Parameters ###
+Daon IDV Node contains the following configurable parameters:
+- **Tenant** The tenant name of the TrustX instance being used
+- **Region** The region name of the TrustX instance being used
+- **API Key** The key needed to invoke TrustX API calls
+- **Process Definition Name** The name of the TrustX process definition to use for IDV
+- **Process Definition Version** The version number of the process definition to use for IDV
+- **Redirect URI** When IDV is complete, TrustX will redirect here (this should be the URI of the node)
+- **Get User Data** Whether to retrieve user data from TrustX

 IdentityX Check Enrollment Status contains the following configurable parameters:
 - **pathToKeyStore** full path to the .jks keystore file
 - **pathToCredentialProperties** full path to the credential.properties file